cuthbertLab/music21/buildDoc/rst/overviewFormats.rst

 >>> sAlt = converter.parse(url)

-Note that presently music21 does not support compressed .mxl MusicXML files; this feature will be available soon.
+Note that presently music21 offers limited support for compressed .mxl MusicXML files; this feature will be expanded in the future.